Understanding Licensing Records

 Reviewing licensing or certification information is one way to find out if a licensed or certified child care center is meeting health and safety requirements

 The Minnesota Department of Human Services (DHS) lists details about each licensed and certified child care program on its website.

-Families may access a program’s licensing record by clicking on the “View Record” link in their Parent Aware profile page or by searching on DHS Licensing Information Lookup.
+Families may access a program’s licensing or certification record by clicking on the “View Record” link in their Parent Aware profile page or by searching on DHS Licensing Information Lookup.
 A description for each section of the License Details page is outlined below.